opentelekomcloud-docs/cloud-backup-recovery/umn/source/getting_started/step_3_create_a_backup/creating_a_cloud_server_backup.rst

 Backing up a server does not impact the server performance.

-Peak hours of the backup service are from 00:00 to 06:00, during which backup schedules may be delayed.
-So you are advised to evaluate your service types and schedule backups outside of the backup peak hours.
+Peak hours of the backup service are from 22:00 to 08:00, during which there may be delays.
+So you are advised to evaluate your service types and schedule backups in discrete time periods.

 Prerequisites
 -------------